sercankulcu/sercankulcu.github.io/_pages/about.md

 <img align="right" width="150" alt="owl coffee beans" src="/images/owl-coffee-beans.png">

-I am Sercan Külcü, serving as an Assistant Professor in the Computer Science Department at Giresun University.
-With over 20 years of professional experience in software engineering, I hold a PhD in low-power wireless communication technologies.
-My areas of expertise include embedded and real-time operating systems, C/C++/Java programming, and the application of machine learning techniques.
+I am Sercan Külcü, an Assistant Professor in the Computer Science Department at Giresun University.
+With over 20 years of professional experience in software engineering, I hold a PhD specializing in low-power wireless communication technologies.
+My expertise spans embedded and real-time operating systems, programming in C, C++, and Java, as well as the application of machine learning techniques.

 * <a href="../game/car-race.html">[car race]</a>
 * <a href="../game/mobile-car-race.html">[mobile car race]</a>